thirstydevil/maya-sdk-tb/readme.md

-## Maya Set Driven Key Alternative UI
+# Maya Set Driven Key Alternative UI

+A tool to replace Maya's SDK window purely because of the issue with Maya's current long hang opening the SDK window on blendshapes with lots of blends

 ### Lets you select a Driver and a Driven object